mnmlstc/core/docs/any.rst

       The default set of constructors work as one might imagine.
-The copy constructor is not marked as noexcept as the underlying type *may* throw an exception, and due to the type erasure performed, the any has no way of enforcing this at compile time.
+The copy constructor is not marked as noexcept as the underlying type *may* throw an exception, and due to the type erasure performed, the |any| has no way of enforcing this at compile time.

    .. function:: any (ValueType&& value)

-      When constructing an any with any given ``ValueType``, it will perform a series of compile time checks to see whether it should perform the small object optimization.
+      When constructing an |any| with a given ``ValueType``, it will perform a series of compile time checks to see whether it should perform the small object optimization.
+If the object is deemed small enough, it will not allocate memory.
+Otherwise, a new ValueType will be allocated via operator new, and constructed with the given *value*.

       :type value: ValueType&&
       :raises: Any exceptions thrown by the copy or move constructor